Walking past Maastricht architecture with Nicole Maurer

 Striking viewpoint

 "Still quite new and a really cool place in town: the remnant of the old exit of the Noorderbrug that they left standing as a reminder.
 You can climb it by stairs and then look out over the Frontenpark and the Sphinx Quarter.
 I find the idea behind this alone very special.
-Peter de Ronde, the urban planner from the Maastricht municipality, and Flemish architect Guy Cleuren dared to make very daring choices in this process.
+Peter de Ronde, the urban planner from the Maastricht municipality, and the Flemish architect Guy Cleuren dared to make very daring choices in this process.
 So where a bridge like this would normally be completely demolished, this one has remained.
 I think that's very cool."

 -